-Management believes that the Company's success will depend to a substantial degree upon its ability to develop and introduce in a timely fashion new products and enhancements to its existing products that meet changing customer requirements in the Company's current and new markets.
-The Company has in the past made, and intends to continue to make, substantial investments in product and technological development.
-Through its direct sales process the Company monitors changing customer needs, changes in the marketplace and emerging industry standards, and is therefore better able to focus its research and development efforts to address such evolving industry requirements.
+Management believes that SeaChange's success will depend to a substantial degree upon its ability to develop and introduce in a timely fashion new products and enhancements to its existing products that meet changing customer requirements in SeaChange's current and new markets.
+SeaChange has in the past made, and intends to continue to make, substantial investments in product and technological development.
+Through its direct sales process SeaChange monitors changing customer needs, changes in the marketplace and emerging industry standards, and is therefore better able to focus its research and development efforts to address such evolving industry requirements.

-The Company's research and development expenditures totaled approximately \$11.8 million, \$15.8 million and \$16.3 million for the years ended December 31, 1997, 1998 and 1999, respectively.
+SeaChange's research and development expenditures totaled approximately \$11.8 million, \$15.8 million and \$16.3 million for the years ended December 31, 1997, 1998 and 1999, respectively.
 At December 31, 1999, 106 employees were engaged in research and product development.
-The Company believes that the experience of its product development personnel is an important factor in the Company's success.
-The Company performs its research and product development activities at its headquarters and in offices in Greenville, New Hampshire; Atlanta, Georgia; and Dresher, Pennsylvania.
-The Company has historically expensed its direct research and development costs as incurred.
+SeaChange believes that the experience of its product development personnel is an important factor in SeaChange's success.
+SeaChange performs its research and product development activities at its headquarters and in offices in Greenville, New Hampshire; Atlanta, Georgia; and Dresher, Pennsylvania.
+SeaChange has historically expensed its direct research and development costs as incurred.

-The Company has a variety of new products being developed and tested, including interactive television products for cable television operators and telecommunications companies, digital play-to-air systems for television broadcasters and the next version of its MediaCluster software.
-In December 1999, the Company enhanced its research and development capabilities through the acquisition of Digital Video Arts, Ltd., a developer of custom software products specializing in digital video and interactive television.
-There can be no assurance that the Company will be able to successfully develop and market such products, or to identify, develop, manufacture, market or support other new products or enhancements to its existing products successfully or on a timely basis, that new Company products will gain market acceptance, or that the Company will be able to respond effectively to product announcements by competitors or technological changes.
+SeaChange has a variety of new products being developed and tested, including interactive television products for cable television operators and telecommunications companies, digital play-to-air systems for television broadcasters and the next version of its MediaCluster software.
+In December 1999, SeaChange enhanced its research and development capabilities through the acquisition of Digital Video Arts, Ltd., a developer of custom software products specializing in digital video and interactive television.
+However, in the future SeaChange may be unable to successfully develop and market these products, or to identify, develop, manufacture, market or support other new products or enhancements to its existing products successfully or on a timely basis.
+In addition, new SeaChange products may not gain market acceptance, or SeaChange may be unable to respond effectively to product announcements by competitors or technological changes.